Local SEO Statistics Australia 2024

 Aussies bounce across different shopping platforms and other channels, making it challenging to appear everywhere at once.
 Many businesses focus only on channels they think are closer to buying customers, leaving many missed opportunities.

-Consider preparing for unexpected and seasonal rushes like Black Friday Sales or the Christmas season to maximise your results.
+Consider preparing for unexpected and seasonal rushes like Black Friday Sales or Christmas to maximise your results.

 Here are some points to reach your audience as soon as they celebrate or consider buying something spontaneously.